Comedians strip down laughter in Vernon - BC Local News

 “It will be a great night out, with hilarious music, stand-up and improv comedy fueled by audience’s suggestions,” the centre’s artistic director Erin Kennedy said.

-Founding member Roman Danylo was trained in improv comedy and after the COVID shut-down, wanted to get back to basics.
+Founding member Roman Danylo was trained in improv comedy and after the COVID-19 shut-down, wanted to get back to basics.

 “We wanted to perform again as safely as possible, and we’ve found a way to entertain, do what we love and keep everyone safe,” Danylo said.